SimpleDataLabsInc/prophecy-docs/docs/metadata/lineage.md

 ## Navigation

+There are two ways to get to the lineage view:

-1. Directly from `pipeline tab` in `metadata` by clicking on button as shown in image below.
+1. Directly from `pipeline` tab in `Metadata` by clicking on button as shown in image below.
 2. Using the `Lineage Search` option from the left side pane.

 ![How to Open Lineage](img/lineage-open-from-metadata.png)